studlinnth6233/13-map-reduce-collect/README.md

 As an alternative the assignment also contains a generator which uses the Twitter API to fetch the tweets live.
 To be able to use this generator you have to do some [additional configuration](#using-the-twitter-api).

-After we analyzed which words Donald Trump uses most in his tweets we'll have a look which tweets are sent from which device.
 A clever data scientist discovered that most of the angrier tweets came from Android where the nicer ones were written with an iPhone ([first article](http://varianceexplained.org/r/trump-tweets/) and [follow up article](http://varianceexplained.org/r/trump-followup/)).
 We will have a look if we can use Java's `Stream`s to group the tweets by the kind of client which was used to create them.